Dirty car injectors with carbon deposits that affect engine fuel consumption

 👉 they make you spend more every day.

-Dirty injectors are therefore one of the first things to check when the car starts to consume more fuel for no apparent reason.
+Dirty injectors are one of the most common reasons why a car starts consuming more fuel for no apparent reason.